A Harley Benton® GA15 in the spotlights?

 What to do?

 In any case, we decided to improve the sound of our GA15.
-To that end, we developed a number of mods (implement them yourself with our GA15 Mod Kit plus instruction manual):
+To that end, we developed a number of mods that are described below.
+Implement them yourself with our GA15 Mod Kit Classic, or turn your amp into a British 18W clone with our newer GA15 Mod Kit – Legendary 18 Watt Version.

 The ICs and all related components were removed from the circuit, hence creating a 100% tube-based amplifier.
 The first preamp tube would in principle be connected to the phase inverter tube by a high-voltage coupling capacitor, if no tone controls were present.